Takeaways

 Lenders analyze your debt-to-income ratio during the mortgage approval process.
 If you can reduce your debt loan before applying for a mortgage, the better your chances of securing a better and higher loan.

-Consulting an online mortgage calculator can help you realize how much mortgage you would be financially comfortable with.
-While these are great tools, there are general rooms of thumb for how much your mortgage should cost.
-For instance, a common personal finance rule is the rule of 30%, which states you should keep your housing costs to 30% or less of your take-home pay.
-The 30% rule allows room in your budget to make sure you can make credit card, student loan, or other debt payments.
-Additionally, you want to double check you have enough funds to put in your savings account or checking account.
+For instance, a common personal finance rule is the 30% rule, which states that you should keep your housing costs to 30% or less of your take-home pay.
+The 30% rule allows room in your budget to ensure you can make credit card, student loan, or other debt payments.
+Additionally, you want to double-check that you have enough funds to put in your savings or checking account.

 Getting familiar with what you can afford can help avoid setting you up for disappointment down the line.